 The thing to keep in mind is that it works by re-subscribing to the upstream Flux.
 This is really a different sequence, and the original one is still terminated.
-To verify that, we can re-use the previous example and append a retry(1) to retry once instead of using on ErrorReturn.
+To verify that, we can re-use the previous example and append a retry(1) to retry once instead of using onErrorReturn.
 The following example shows how to do sl:

 '''

 Flux.interval(Duration.ofMillis(250))

 .map(input -> {

 if (input < 3) return "tick " + input;

 throw new RuntimeException("boom");

 })

 .retry(1)

 .elapsed() 1

 .subscribe(System.out::println, System.err::println); 2

 Thread.sleep(2100); 3

-'''
+2 We also want to see when there is an onError.

-- 1 elapsed associates each value with the duration since previous value was emitted. - 2 We also want to see when there is an onError. - 3 Ensure we have enough time for our 4x2 ticks.
+3 Ensure we have enough time for our 4x2 ticks.